SaiEashwarKS/STL_IN_C/deque/README.md

 ## MEMBER FUNCTIONS

-**Constructor:** Can be constructed via construct deque container or copy constructor.
+**Constructor:** Can be constructed via default constructors, parametrized constructors or copy constructor.

 **Iterators:**